 Cutting down on this is very important for assisting with high blood pressure but it’s also crucial to your heart’s health.
 Not convinced?
 Find out 10 reasons why you should stop smoking.

 Drinking alcohol to excess over time can result in damage to your heart which may cause strain to your cardiovascular system — drinking more alcohol than recommended can also raise your blood pressure.
 Therefore, it is imperative to reduce the amount of alcohol you consume if it is reaching an excessive level.
 Not only can excess alcohol cause these issues but it is also generally high in calories and therefore contradictory to a healthy diet and optimal BMI.

 Although, in basic terms, high blood pressure is a result of the increased pressure of your blood pushing against the artery walls.
 The risk of this is heightened by all of the things we have listed above.
 In most cases, it will be a combination of these factors.

 By making some of these healthy lifestyle changes, you could notice a shift in your blood pressure in as little as a few weeks.
 Don’t forget though, that in some cases it may take longer to see the benefits.
 Sometimes high blood pressure can be controlled purely by simple lifestyle changes.
 In other cases, a combination of lifestyle changes and medication will be required to control your blood pressure.
 Your GP will be able to advise you on which option is best for you.

 Personal Alarm Information

 If you have high blood pressure or any long-term medical condition, having a personal alarm in your home may be advisable.
-The system connects you to our highly-trained, 24-hour Care Team and only requires you to press a button around your wrist or neck.
+The system connects you to our highly-trained, 24-hour Response Team and only requires you to press a button around your wrist or neck.

 Learn more about our alarms in our in-depth guide, or please speak to our friendly advisers on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.